ictinnovations/ictcore/docs/ApiGuide.md

 * __API Access__ : Any valid combination of username and password created in usr table.
 * __POST Method__: Any data submitted to POST method based APIs must be encoded as json.
 * __DELETE Method__: user can use both DELETE and GET methods for delete APIs.
-* __List APIs__: All list APIs support optional search filter, to search user need to submit search filter as json string using POST method.
+* __List APIs__: All list APIs support optional search filter, to search user need to use search parameters in url as query string using key value pair.

 ### HTTP Response Code
 * __200__	Function successfully executed.